isomorphic-software/smartclient-docs/kb_topics/skinning.md

 SmartClient can make use of CSS3 features to render user interface component details such as rounded corners, gradients and drop-shadows.
 Prior to the wide adoption of CSS3 by browsers such UI details could only be achieved by writing out HTML structures including images.
 Using images is a less efficient approach - it leads to a more complex DOM structure and increased server load to retrieve media.

-SmartClient's most recent builtin skins (the Flat series, comprising **Tahoe**, **Stratus**, **Twilight** and **Obsidian**), will always rely on CSS3 features for certain appearance details.
-If loaded in a browser with no CSS3 support (such as Internet Explorer 8), developers can expect to see some degradation in appearance (lack of certain drop-shadows, rounded edges becoming square, etc).
+The most modern SmartClient skins, **Tahoe**, **Obsidian** and **Stratus**, will always rely on CSS3 features for certain appearance details.
+If loaded in a browser with no CSS3 support (such as Internet Explorer 8), developers can expect to see some degredation in appearance (lack of certain drop-shadows, rounded edges becoming square, etc).

 Three of SmartClient's other most commonly used skins, **Enterprise**, **EnterpriseBlue** and **Graphite** will conditionally make use of CSS3 features.
 These skins have a "CSS3 mode" in which many images required by the skin are replaced with CSS3 settings that appear nearly identical to the image-based appearance.